ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 ## Procedure

 1) The three grooves in the turntable hub have radii of 1.5, 2.0 and 2.5 cm.
-Record the radius of the one we will use (AVOCADO -- give here or in video?).
+Record the radius of the one we will use, $2.5 cm$.
 This will be your lever arm r.

 :::Question
 What effect does the diameter of the string have?
 :::

 2) We will select and record six test masses (one at a time).
-To each mass, we must add the mass of the hanger, which is AVOCADO.
+To each mass, we must add the mass of the hanger, which is $50 g$.

 3) Before we release each mass, we will measure and record its height above the floor.